 Use Petit Furniture

 Most furniture is made with a full-sized home in mind.
 The scale can often be way too large for a studio space.
 Keep an eye out for companies who offer small-scale furniture – petit armchairs and small sofas.
 You don’t have to sacrifice style for smaller sizes.
-Also opt for small coffee tables that can easily be moved around to create more space, just like these cute nesting tables in the Grenache apartment.
+Also opt for small coffee tables that can easily be moved around to create more space.

 Use Clever Convertible Furniture